 On top of one post a day, I produced high-quality ebooks that review whole swaths of self-development and people’s related skills.

 Plus several YouTube videos, email automation, SEO self-training, and website fixes all went on top of that 1 post per day average.

-The Money Scare, & My Mom Not Wanting Me Back
+Financing, & My Mom Not Wanting Me Back

-Still, I wasn’t too worried.
+Still, to be honest, I wasn’t too worried about money.

 I can’t go too much into details on this topic, but I had several systems in place to “break the fall”, so to speak.